sumachandrashekar/SQL/8_Weeks_Challenge/Case Study 8-Fresh Segments.md

 ### 4. What is the 3 month rolling average of the max average composition value from September 2018 to August 2019 and include the previous top ranking interests in the same output shown below.

 ```sql

 ```

-Provide a possible reason why the max average composition might change from month to month?
+Provide a possible reason why the max average composition might change from month to month.
 Could it signal something is not quite right with the overall business model for Fresh Segments?